MustGather: WebSphere DataPower SOA Appliance statistics gathering

 To help capture the CLI outputs from a device, the following shell script may help.
 Review the script as it is commented and designed to collect the outputs at a timed interval into a unique filename + timestamp format.
 The script will need to be modified to work with your device IP address and login information.

 Keep in mind this is only a sample to assist in this collection and is not a supported script.
-It is not suggested to use the "admin" id to capture data with this script.
-A privileged user id would be best.
+The 'admin' user is required for this as we need to access the 'diag' (diagnostics) prompt.
 If this script is run with the admin id using an incorrect password you could lock yourself out of the device.
 The "COUNT" and "sleep" values should be adjusted depending on problem behavior.

 These diagnostic commands are intrusive and necessary.
 To prevent any known issues from causing additional complications or problems, it is highly recommended that you be running the latest firmware.
 To confirm your firmware will not cause a problem during debugging, always check the release notes for your firmware level accessible from this document.